coderefinery/git-branch-design/_episodes/02-branch-hygiene.md

 ```

 - Name bugfix branches after the issue/ticket (e.g. `issue-137`).
-- For release branches we recommend e.g. `release-2.x` or `stable-2.x`.
+- For release branches we recommend e.g. `release/2.x` or `stable-2.x`.

 ---

 ## Always have only one main development line

-- Document where it is.
+- Document where it is (there can be many forks, do not leave doubt about where the main line is).
 - Organize branches according to features, not according to groups of people.
 - Good: branches `feature-a`, `feature-b`, `feature-c`.
 - Bad: branches `stockholm`, `san-francisco`, `helsinki`.